 I grew up in the Westchester suburb of Miami in the 1980s where there was no White Castle or any type of slider available.
 Well, truthfully speaking there hadn’t been a White Castle in South Florida since the late 1960s.
-Yet, somehow I was aware of who White Castle was, its headquarters in Columbus, Ohio and their important place in Burger history.
+Somehow I was aware of who White Castle was, its headquarters in Columbus, Ohio and their important place in burger history.

-Over the course of the last 8 years (the Burger Beast Blog’s life), I’ve grown to respect White Castle immensely.
-White Castle made it safe to eat Burgers when everyone considered it questionable food.
-They standardized the Buns and things like those Paper Hats everyone likes wearing on their heads was created by them.
+Over the course of the Burger Beast site’s life, I’ve grown to respect White Castle immensely.
+White Castle made it safe to eat burgers in the 1920s when everyone considered it questionable food.
+They standardized burger buns and even created things like those branded soda jerk paper hats everyone likes wearing on their heads.

-As we near the end of the year and the opening of my Burger Museum (the world’s first), I’ve been reaching out to Hamburger Companies across the United States hoping to have their involvement in it.
-My friends (Miami Meat Machine) and I had been planning a trip to Ohio and when I mentioned it to Jamie Richardson (VP of White Castle) he invited us over to their headquarters for a tour of White Castle’s HQ in Columbus, Ohio.
+I was reaching out to hamburger based restaurants across the United States hoping to collaborate with them over my Burger Museum.
+My friends and I had already been planning a trip up north when I mentioned it to Jamie Richardson (VP of White Castle).
+Jamie invited us over to their headquarters for a tour of White Castle’s HQ in Columbus, Ohio.

 Flash forward to a few months after the invite and we’re in Columbus, Ohio.
-I got goosebumps looking at the building because of all the history that I knew would be inside.
-I wasn’t disappointed when I walked in and saw glass cases filled without memorabilia, posters etc.. from back in the day.
+I got goosebumps just looking at the building because of all the history that I knew would be inside.
+I wasn’t disappointed when I walked in and saw glass cases filled with memorabilia and ephemera from back in the day.

 There was also a sign welcoming “Burger Beast” and Friends.
-After a brief wait in the lobby downstairs, Jamie showed up and took us around for the tour that he had promised.
-We got to see the Craver’s Hall of Fame Wall (hoping to make it on there one day), the Cafeteria (which also had a really great sign::not pictured:: that I fell in love with), the offices along with a bunch of signs from old White Castles.
-We sat down in their conference room where he told us the history of White Castle and where I tried to get him to admit that they were planning to open a location in Miami.
-He didn’t budge on the latter but if you ask me, it’s gonna happen.
+After a brief wait in the lobby downstairs, Jamie showed up and took us around for a tour of the premises.
+We got to see the Craver’s Hall of Fame Wall (hoping to make it on there one day), the Cafeteria (which also had great signs that I fell in love with), and the offices along with a bunch of porcelain signs from old White Castles.
+The crew and I sat down in their conference room where he told us the history of White Castle.
+I tried to get him to admit that they were planning to open a location in Miami but he didn’t budge on that topic.

 There really is something crave-able about White Castle.
 Why bring that up?
 After we thanked Jamie and were getting back into our vehicle we actually considered getting in the drive-thru to grab some sliders for the road.